enzoavalos/Company-ranking-system/README.md

 ### Rankign system for the top companies to work for, according to employees opinions!
 ### It provides varous efficient search services for user queries.

 ##
+### About the project:
+Project developed for "Analisis and Design of algorithms I" of System Engineering.

+##
 ### Topics involved:
 - Binary search trees